We rely on the support of readers like you. Please consider supporting TheTorah.com.

 Num 11:24 Moses went out and related to the people the words of God and he gathered seventy men of the elders of the people and situated them around the tent.

-This textual evidence, however, is equivocal.
+This proof, however, is equivocal.
 As opposed to verse 24, verse 26 states “two men remained behind in the camp.”
 This implies that they were supposed to go out.
-Furthermore, the continuation of the verse states והמה בכתובים ולא יצאו האהלה, most probably means, “they were enrolled (in the list of elders) but didn’t go out.”[1]
-Why, then, does Hizkuni insist that they were not part of the seventy?
+Furthermore, the continuation of the verse states “they were among those who had been enrolled, but they did not go out to the Tent.”[1]

 Rashbam: They were Humble